rkm0959/Inequality_Solving_with_CVP/README.md

 - Most of these "tricks" are relatively obvious, and they are used in the example solutions.

-- A good way to decide whether this method is feasible is considering "entropy" - check out [Mystiz's blog](https://mystiz.hk/posts/2021-02-28-aeroctf/) on Example Challenge 5.
+- A good way to decide whether this method is feasible is considering "entropy".

+- For some notes on entropy, check out [Mystiz's writeup on Example Challenge 5.](https://mystiz.hk/posts/2021-02-28-aeroctf/)